hobbs90/meeane-page-object/README.md

 choose_has_legal_expenses_cover_yes
 ````

 The _populate_page_with method will pick these elements in exactly the same way as normal radio buttons.
-This means you can complete any page in the normal way using _populate_page_with_ without having to write any extra code.
+This means you can complete each page in the normal way using _populate_page_with_ without having to write any extra code.

 ````ruby
 populate_page_with = data_for(:my_details, data)
 ````

 #### Additional Setup
-Many of the labels on the Columbus Direct websites (including Household & Travel) initiate an AJAX call using jQuery so the _choose_ methods generated _call wait_for_ajax_ to check the page has been updated before moving on.
+Many of the labels on the Columbus Direct websites (including Household & Travel) initiate an AJAX call using jQuery so the _choose_ methods generated call _wait_for_ajax_ to check the page has been updated before moving on.
 For this to work you need to declare the javascript library your website is using.
 Add the following to your env.rb file for the Columbus Direct websites:

 ````ruby
 PageObject.javascript_framework = :jquery